 Physical sunscreens work by sitting on top of the skin to deflect damaging UV rays.
 They are kind of like wearing hats and long sleeves to physically block the sun.
 Zinc Oxide seems to be the safest sun protection available since it protects from the full spectrum of UVA and UVB rays and doesn’t degrade in the sun.
 If you remember lifeguards with white noses, that’s zinc oxide.
 The challenge has been that it is difficult to rub in, and no one wants to run around looking like you have white paint all over you.

+I’m a fan of this Summer Cream with non-nano zinc oxide and it rubs in well.
 I posted this on Instagram to show how excited I was that this sunscreen had great ingredients, and did not leave my arm ghostly white!

 I’m really enjoying this sunscreen!!
 It even helps control shine and acts as a make up primer!
 Save money and benefit your skin and minimize beauty routine!
 Luv it!
 So happy!
 Thx sister! ~ Bryna B.

 My passion is to help families with Swapping Toxins for Healthy Options.
 I can send you a list of the top ingredients to avoid.
 Let’s start the conversation about ingredients in products with others ~ Contact me to speak to groups, companies, or a few friends gathered together online or in person.
 Making small steps CAN make a big impact.
 Let’s continue the conversation in our Natural Non Toxic Living Group.